pupilfirst/pupilfirst/docs/developers/upgrading.md

 Your current version can be found in `Pupilfirst::Application::VERSION` or in the Docker image tag.

+### 2023.3

+This version introduces a fundamental shift in our course structure, decoupling student progress tracking from course levels.
+We're introducing 'milestones' as a replacement for levels to track progress and adjusting several functionalities accordingly, including student progress reporting, student distribution, and more.
+This change is not backwards compatible.
+This is the first phase of a multi-phase rollout of the pages feature to compose course content and keeping assignments independent of the content.

 ### 2023.1

 This version merges the `conclusion` with `status` in the `submission_reports` table.
 This change is not backwards compatible.
 If you are using the GraphQL API, you will need to ensure that `submissionReports` query is called with the `status` argument instead of `conclusion`.